deepjavalibrary/djl-demo/huggingface/inferentia/README.md

 the barriers for everyday developers to use machine learning (ML) at scale.

 In the demo, you will learn how to deploy PyTorch model with **djl-serving** on Amazon EC2 Inf1 instances.
+You can follow [this instruction](deploy_on_sagemaker.md) if you want to deploy your model on AWS SageMaker.

 ## Setup environment